chariguanaCode/universal-print-in-cpp/examples/README.md

 ## random.cpp

-There is some random stuff we didn't want to delete because it has sentimental value for us.
+This is some random stuff we didn't want to delete because it has sentimental value for us.

 ### Linux